d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 done
 ```

-Sooner, my list of requirements grew up and I had to maintain this script wich became a real pain with my level of bash scripting.
+Soon my list of requirements grew up and I had to maintain this script wich
+became a real pain because of my bash scripting level.
-I decided then to move it to **python** because:
+I decided to rewrite it in **python** because:
- * **python** is easy, people with whom I work could contribute
+ * **python** is easy, people with whom I work with could contribute
  * **AWS** has a great python sdk: boto3
- * As a great fan of Test Driven Developement, I could use quite easily **moto**, a python library to mock AWS endpoints.
+ * As a great fan of Test Driven Developement, I could easily use **moto**, a python library to mock AWS endpoints

 ## Introducing aws-amicleaner

-I created this project on [Github](https://github.com/bonclay7/aws-amicleaner) and packaged it also on **pypi**.
+I created this project on [Github](https://github.com/bonclay7/aws-amicleaner)
+and packaged it on **pypi** as well.
 You can install it with:

 ```bash